jkooy/Table_to_text_web/README.md

 Details of table-to-text generation can be found [here](https://tyliupku.github.io/papers/aaai2018_liu.pdf).
 The implementation is based on Tensorflow 1.1.4 and Python 2.7.

+In this demo the pretrained model is provided by us.
+You can also train the model yourself following the steps below.

 ## Model Overview
 <p align="center"><img width="85%" src="doc/frame.png"/></p>
 wiki2bio is a natural language generation task which transforms Wikipedia infoboxes to corresponding biographies.